puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 The stack is then made into the running system and init exits.

-If non-critical errors are detected by init it usually writes them a file called bootinit.log This file can be accessed in a running puppy as /initrd/tmp/bootinit.log
+If non-critical errors are detected by init it usually writes them to a file called bootinit.log This file can be accessed in a running puppy as /initrd/tmp/bootinit.log